Ptolemy's Gate

-Ptolemy's Gate is a novel of alternate history, fantasy and magic.
-It is the third book in the Bartimaeus trilogy, written by British author Jonathan Stroud.
+Ptolemy's Gate is a young adult novel of alternate history, fantasy and magic.
+It is the third book and final in the Bartimaeus trilogy, written by British author Jonathan Stroud.
 It was released in the United Kingdom in September 2005, and in the United States in December of the same year.
+A prequel, The Ring of Solomon, was released in 2010.